This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Crochting for the first time can feel so slow and awkward.
 Each stitch feels burdensome and it’s easy to get discouraged, wondering how you’d ever be able to make enough stitches for an entire project.

-Crocheting is hard, especially when first getting started.
+Crocheting can be hard in the beginning, but it gets easier with practice.
 It takes time and practice to develop the fine motor coordination and muscle memory necessary for crocheting to feel more effortless and easy, which make it important to take on crochet projects that are appropriate for one’s skill level.

 If you’re thinking about learning how to crochet, or have recently started to crochet, it can be a challenge.
 Yes, crocheting is hard, especially in the beginning.